mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 You're building an experiment and you want to check it's working properly in your staging container before you roll it out to production.

-Assuming you've built your container with `gulp scripts`, you can go ahead and use `gulp publish` to upload it to S3:
+Assuming you've built your container with `gulp build`, you can go ahead and use `gulp publish` to upload it to S3:

 ```shell
 $ gulp publish